Information Sessions and Events

 The program provides students with 42 weeks of experiential learning through practicum rotations.
 Practicums take place in a variety of experiential education sites including, but not limited to, inpatient and outpatient pharmacy practice settings, governmental agencies and institutions, manufacturers in the pharmaceutical industry, academic institutions, and selected pharmacy organizations.
 During practicums, students are able to apply their acquired knowledge and skills to real-world work environments.

-Practicum courses are completed in the Summer Session.
 Students should expect to be placed at practicum sites anywhere throughout British Columbia and to include the travel and accommodation costs for all practicum experiences in estimating their total program-related expenses.

 Interprofessional Education

-Throughout the program, students take part in a series of interprofessional learning activities to gain a deeper understanding of collaborative, team-based, and patient-centered approach to healthcare delivery.
+Throughout the program, students take part in a series of interprofessional learning activities to gain a deeper understanding of collaborative, team-based, and patient-centered approaches to healthcare delivery.
 Students must meet the interprofessional education requirements of the program, which include activities embedded in the program’s required courses and Program Enrichment Activity Days (PEADs).

 Tuition Fees and Finances